-Small claims court is where you can recover a small amount of money (up to $5,000) that is owed to you.
+Small claims court is where you can recover up to $10,000 that is owed to you.

 If you are suing someone, you will file your small claims case in the Civil Division of the Superior Court in the county where you or the other person lives.
 To “file” means to hand in or send your documents to the court.

 If you are sued by someone, you will get a small claims Complaint delivered to you.
 You will need to respond by filling out an Answer to the Complaint.

 Our Small Claims Roadmap will teach you how to start and complete a case in small claims court in Vermont.
 Watch our videos, read our detailed instructions and follow the steps.

 Some things you need to know about small claims

 - Legal Services Vermont and Vermont Legal Aid cannot give you advice on small claims matters.
 Use the Roadmap, above, to see all the steps to take to start and complete a small claims case.

 - You can only be sued or sue someone else for money in small claims court.
 The amount has to be $10,000 or less.
 If you want something other than money damages if you win your case, then you will have to file a case in the Civil Division of Superior Court instead.